Application Forms

 CMS Orchestra Program

 Membership in the CMS Orchestra program or in an ensemble is by audition for both new and returning students.
 Applicants must participate in their school orchestra/band program.
 This policy is waived when no orchestra or band program exists.
-Acceptance to the CMS Orchestra program or an ensemble requires a full academic-year commitment.
+Acceptance to the CMS Orchestra program or an ensemble requires a full academic year commitment.

 Audition Dates

-YPCO/YPSO/YPOP Woodwinds, Brass & Percussion: August 11, 2024
+YPCO/YPSO/YPOP Woodwinds, Brass and Percussion: Aug.
+11, 2024

-YPCO/YPSO Strings: August 17 - 18, 2024
+YPCO/YPSO Strings: Aug.
+17 - 18, 2024

-String Ensemble/String Orchestra: August 24 - 25, 2024
+String Ensemble/String Orchestra: Aug.
+24 - 25, 2024

 Conductor stands with arms out in front of orchestra of children with stringed instruments